JSON Web Signature User Interface Configuration

 'header..signature'

-When using a detached JWS, the payload is sent as normal in the body but its not included in the JWS.
+When using a detached JWS, the payload is sent as normal in the body but it is not included in the JWS.